Last updated on July 30th, 2021 at 07:37 pm

 - Day 1: Departure from Bogota on old roads that have not been used for a long time and can only be used by 4 × 4 cars.
 In the afternoon you arrive at Villa de Leyva.

-- Enter, resp. do not enter sacred areas with your vehicle.
+- Do not enter sacred areas with your vehicle.
 We always recommend hiring a local guide.

 - Do not throw any type of waste on the streets.